tngreene/XPlane2Blender-docs/v4.0/index.md

-## Documentation for XPlane2Blender v4.0
+## Documentation for XPlane2Blender versions 4.0 and higher